Tips for Managing Life With Arthritis

 Keyhole surgery (arthroscopy) that involves washout of the joint and joint scraping should not be used to treat your pain unless there is a mechanical blocking of your joint

-Arthritis: Exercise and the role of the Chiropractor A consistent exercise routine, or daily activities that keep you moving are widely regarded as the safest and most effective way to treat, as well as prevent further development of arthritis.
+A consistent exercise routine, or daily activities that keep you moving, are widely regarded as the safest and most effective way to treat, as well as prevent further development of arthritis.

 “Imaging findings of spine degeneration are present in high proportions of asymptomatic individuals, increasing with age.
 Many imaging-based degenerative features are likely part of normal aging and unassociated with pain.
 These imaging findings must be interpreted in the context of the patient’s clinical condition.” – Brinjikji et al.